• Solutions

 • Increase in customer complaints, etc.

-By associating a route optimization software with your usual spreadsheet, you can achieve a new and much more ambitious objective: organise your resources in an optimal way, taking into account all the business constraints.
+By associating a route optimisation software with your usual spreadsheet, you can achieve a new and much more ambitious objective: organise your resources in an optimal way, taking into account all the business constraints.
 In other words, software like AntsRoute finds the best possible solution for each route to meet the needs of your customers and your teams, while improving profitability.

-Case #1: You list your customers in an Excel file
+Case 1: You list your customers in an Excel file

 Many managers continue to manage their customer file with Excel.
 At the same time, they plan their routes “by hand”, using a navigation application such as Google Maps or Waze.
-If you are working with this method, there is no doubt about it: adopting a route optimization solution in addition to Excel is going to save you a lot of time and energy!
+If you are working with this method, there is no doubt about it: adopting a route optimisation solution in addition to Excel is going to save you a lot of time and energy!

-To summarise in simple terms, optimization software considers and calculates every possible scenario for you and then selects the best one.
+To summarise in simple terms, optimisation software considers and calculates every possible scenario for you and then selects the best one.
 Instead of taking hours to predict what would happen if you assigned a particular task to a given worker, the software determines the most effective options in just a few minutes, thanks to powerful algorithms.

 To optimise your routes effortlessly with AntsRoute, simply import your customer database in .XLS, .XLSX. or .CSV format by following these instructions, or by contacting our support by phone.